 No school operates in isolation.
 Keeping children safe from significant harm is the responsibility of all adults especially those working with children.
-The development of appropriate procedures and the monitoring of good practice are the responsibilities of Sunderland Local Safeguarding Children Board (to be replaced by the Safeguarding Partner arrangements), which includes the partnership of several agencies who work with children and families across the City.
+The development of appropriate procedures and the monitoring of good practice are the responsibilities of Sunderland Safeguarding Children Partnership, which includes the partnership of several agencies who work with children and families across the City.

-The Venerable Bede Church of England Academy is committed to keeping children safe and safeguarding all children in accordance with Child Protection: Sunderland Local Safeguarding Children Board procedures www.safeguardingchildrensunderland.com (to be replaced by the Safeguarding Partner arrangements) and partner agencies in all cases where there is a concern about significant harm.
+The Venerable Bede Church of England Academy is committed to keeping children safe and safeguarding all children in accordance with Child Protection: Sunderland Safeguarding Children Partnership's Multi Agency Safeguarding Arrangements (MASA) www.safeguardingchildrensunderland.com and partner agencies in all cases where there is a concern about significant harm.